MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/add-in.md

 ## Prerequisites

-To use the Insights add-in, note the following:
+Before you can use the Insights add-in, the following must be in place:

  * You have a MyAnalytics user license and at least 24 hours have passed since you were granted that license.
- * The version of Outlook Desktop that is installed on your computer must be at least Outlook 2015.
+ * The version of Outlook Desktop that is installed on your computer is Outlook 2015 or later.
- * You have Internet Explorer installed on your computer.
+ * You have Internet Explorer version 10 or 11 installed on your computer.
  * You will open the Insights add-in in one of the programs listed under [Open the Insights add-in](#open-the-insights-add-in), namely [Windows Outlook desktop](#windows-outlook-desktop), [Outlook on the web](#outlook-on-the-web), or [Mac Outlook desktop](#mac-outlook-desktop).
+ * You have selected an email in either of these two ways:
+   * You've opened an email in a new window.
- * Either the Outlook Reading pane is open or you have selected an email (either you are viewing the email in the reading pane or you have opened the email in a new window).
-This cannot be an email that has been designated as information rights managed.
+   * The [Outlook Reading Pane](https://support.office.com/article/use-and-configure-the-reading-pane-to-preview-messages-2fd687ed-7fc4-4ae3-8eab-9f9b8c6d53f0) is open and you are viewing the email in the Reading Pane.
+   > [!Note]
+   > Be sure that the selected email has not had [information rights management](https://docs.microsoft.com/exchange/policy-and-compliance/information-rights-management?view=exchserver-2019#apply-irm-protection-to-messages) applied.

 ## Open the Insights add-in

-Before you can open the Insights add-in, be sure you are adhering to the [prerequisites](#prerequisites).
+Before you can open the Insights add-in, be sure you adhere to the [prerequisites](#prerequisites).
 You can use the Outlook Insights add-in in the following environments:

 ### Windows Outlook desktop